-Sustainability → Health Equity and the National DPP → Connecting SDOH and HRSNs to Prediabetes and Type 2 Diabetes
+Health Equity → Health Equity and the National DPP → Connecting SDOH and HRSN to Prediabetes and Type 2 Diabetes

-Connecting SDOH and HRSNs to Prediabetes and Type 2 Diabetes
+Connecting SDOH and HRSN to Prediabetes and Type 2 Diabetes

-- Research Shows a Strong Connection Between SDOH, HRSNs, and Diabetes
+- Research Shows a Strong Connection Between SDOH, HRSN, and Diabetes

 - The Value of Understanding Diabetes-Related Health Disparities

-Research Shows a Strong Connection Between SDOH, HRSNs, and Diabetes
+Research Shows a Strong Connection Between SDOH, HRSN, and Diabetes

 Many studies over the last several decades have shown disparities in diabetes outcomes across populations with different SDOH.
 For example, populations with higher education and income levels have more access to care and preventive services, better health behaviors and control, better cardiometabolic outcomes, and a longer life expectancy when compared to those with lower socioeconomic status (SES).2,3,4,5 This research indicates that diabetes is largely influenced by broader social context.6

 The table below summarizes the connection between diabetes and SDOH.
-Note that some research distinguishes between type 2 diabetes and diabetes (which includes type 1 and type 2 diabetes).
-If this is the case, type 2 diabetes is specifically mentioned, otherwise, diabetes is referred to more generally and may include both type 1 and type 2.
+Note that some research specifies the type of diabetes (type 1 or type 2), whereas other research refers to diabetes generally and may include type 1 and type 2.
+When type 2 diabetes is specified in the research, it is noted accordingly on this page.
 For a detailed review of the connection between SDOH and diabetes, please see the publication Social Determinants of Health and Diabetes: A Scientific Review.

 The Connection Between SDOH and Diabetes